-By default, all servers have access to our Shared Network at 100Mbps!
-This is simply an internet connection, however there are some precautions in place to protect all of our customers.
+By default, all servers have access to the internet at 100Mbps.
+While you can expect full transfer speeds on this connection, there are some precautions in place to protect all of our customers.
 This article outlines the details of these restrictions.

 If any of these restrictions are a problem for you, please consider a Dedicated Network for your server.